 Beginning in 1999, Birth & Beyond (B&B), a network of family resource centers across Sacramento County, has worked to provide quality community-based programs and services to prevent child abuse and neglect.
-Evidence-based home visiting services are provided to families with children ages 0-17 and are provided at least weekly, with a minimum of two months of visiting services.
+Evidence-based home visiting services are provided to families with children ages 0-17 with the goal of providing at least weekly visits for a minimum of two months.

-Several years of analysis using CPS data has revealed that families in Birth & Beyond's evidence-based home visiting are less likely than matched peers to experience new allegations of child abuse.
+Several years of analysis using CPS data has revealed that families in Birth & Beyond's evidence- based home visiting are less likely than matched peers to experience new allegations of child abuse.
 Yet, among home visiting participants with CPS history, race was a significant predictor of substantiated recurrence of maltreatment (non-White children were 2.6 times more likely to experience recurrence than White children).1 However, when analyses were limited to children whose families received eight or more hours of Birth & Beyond home visiting, race was no longer a statistically significant predictor.
-This demonstrates that longer participation in the Birth & Beyond home visiting program may decrease racial disparities in recurrence of maltreatment.
+This suggests that longer participation in the Birth & Beyond home visiting program may decrease racial disparities in recurrence of maltreatment.

-Between 2012 and 2020, the

-disparity gap

-in substantiated CPS allegations between Black/African American and Asian/PI children reduced 18%
+Between 2012 and 2020, the disparity gap in substantiated CPS allegations between Black/African American and Asian/PI children reduced 18% substantiated child abuse for African